About IPPNFeatures To Enhance Beauty.

 Healthcare professionals involved in preterm care are ideally placed to optimise nutrition, closely monitor nutritional status and advocate the utilisation of appropriate nutritional interventions.

-The International Program on Preterm Nutrition (IPPN) is an educational initiative brought to you by the University of Western Australia (UWA) in association with King Edward Memorial Hospital for Women (KEMH), and supported by Nestlé Nutrition Institute.
+The International Program on Preterm Nutrition (IPPN) is an educational initiative brought to you by the University of Western Australia (UWA) in association with King Edward Memorial Hospital for Women (KEMH).
 This exclusive programme is designed to function as the perfect platform for sharing views and knowledge on preterm nutrition through online modules.

 The uniqueness of this programme lies in the fact that it engages participants with the latest updates for strengthening preterm care with recommendations on preterm nutrition.
 Engaging topics for enteral feeding patterns, parenteral nutrition, supporting breastfeeding in preterm and monitoring the growth parameters with developmental milestones in neonatal intensive care unit and after discharge are some highlights of the programme.